geraintpalmer/SAS-R/LabSheets/Week_04.md

 ## Sorting Algorithms

-1. **TICKABLE** The following code create a list of digits from 1 to 31.
+1. **TICKABLE** The following code creates a list of digits from 1 to 31.

     ~~~{.python}
     l = range(1, 31)